-Online Plagiarism Quiz and Self-Tests
+Online Plagiarism Quiz and Resources

-By the end of Week 2, all students are required to take the Avoiding Plagiarism Tutorial, and to email a copy of the certificate of completion to the GSA.
+All students are required to take the Avoiding Plagiarism Tutorial and to email a copy of the certificate of completion to the Graduate Studies Officer by the end of Week 2 of Michaelmas Term.

 The Oxford Students skills webpage has guidance on plagiarism, time management, referencing, research skills, and more.